-- 1. Complete one of the curricula as outlined in the catalogue, including demonstrated proficiency in English and mathematics as mandated by the Louisiana Board of Regents. - Have a minimum Adjusted Grade Point Average of 2.0 (Č) on all coursework, on all work attempted at Southeastern, and on all work in his/her major field.1 - Or, - 3.
-During academic year 2001-2002, have a minimum Degree Grade Point Average of 2.0 (C) on all coursework applicable to the student's curriculum; on all required coursework in the major field ; and on Southeastern coursework applicable to the student's curriculum.1 Certain curricula as noted in the college and departmental sections of this Catalogue have higher requirements. - 4.
-Earn the semester hours listed below at Southeastern Louisiana University.
-No time limitation in years or weeks will be set.

-A. Candidates for a Baccalaureate Degree
+- 1. Complete one of the curricula as outlined in the catalogue, including demonstrated proficiency in English and mathematics as mandated by the Louisiana Board of Regents. - 2.
+Have a minimum Cumulative Grade Point Average of 2.0 (C) on all coursework, on all work attempted at Southeastern, and on all work in his/her major field.

+Or - 3.
+Have a minimum Degree Grade Point Average of 2.0 (C) on all coursework applicable to the student's curriculum; on all required coursework in the major field \; and on Southeastern coursework applicable to the student's curriculum.
+Certain curricula as noted in the college and departmental sections of this Catalogue have higher requirements. - Earn the semester hours listed below at Southeastern Louisiana University.
+No time limitation in years or weeks will be set. - A. Candidates for a Baccalaureate Degree - 1) at least the final 30 hours - 2) at least one-half of the hours required in the major field or fields - 3) at least 25 percent of credit semester hours must be earned at Southeastern.

-- 1) at least the final 30 hours - 2) at least one-half of the hours required in the major field or fields - 3) at least 25 percent of credit semester hours must be earned at Southeastern. - Work taken through correspondence courses, credit examination or military experience may not be used to satisfy these requirements. - B. Candidates for an Associate Degree - 1) at least the final 15 hours - 2) at least 30 hours of the total hours in the program - 3) at least 15 of these 30 hours in the specialty field.
+Work taken through correspondence courses, credit examination or military experience may not be used to satisfy these requirements.

+- B. Candidates for an Associate Degree - 1) at least the final 15 hours - 2) at least 30 hours of the total hours in the program - 3) at least 15 of these 30 hours in the specialty field.